sybrew/the-seo-framework/readme.txt

 _**Note:** Only public changes are listed; internal functionality changes are listed as a global "improvement"._

+* **General changes:**
 	* **Improved:**
 		* The class autoloader now considers folder structure automatically, based on the namespace used.
 		* The script loader now discerns between posts and taxonomies, and can now prevent loading scripts when SEO is disabled for the post type or taxonomy.
 		* In the debug interface, the JSON+LD scripts are now more readable.
 * **Option notes:**
 	* **Added:**
 		* `seo_bar_symbols`